Frank L. Hope & Associates: History

-In the '90s, management and ownership of the company tranisitoned to architect F. Lee Hope (Frank Hope Jr.'s son) and civil engineer Chuck Hope Jr. (and Chuck Hope's son).
+In the '90s, management and ownership of the company transitioned to architect F. Lee Hope (Frank Hope Jr.'s son) and civil engineer Chuck Hope Jr. (and Chuck Hope's son).
 However, the decade saw the company, now known as the Hope Design Group, facing increasing competition from firms outside of its home base of San Diego and outside San Diego for projects in the city.
 It was forced to cut its workforce.
 The company closed its doors in 1993.